sunscreen/gethkeeper/README.md

 # gethkeeper

-A program for pool operators that talks to ethereum based IPC's and unlocks your account securely
+A program deisgn for pool operators and is  production UnityMines <br />Akroma pool located http://server2/unitystreams.com/dist/ for pool operators that talks to ethereum based IPC's and unlocks your account securely

 ## Getting Started